goodthebest/Install-Setup-Yiimp-Mining-Pool-Software-Ubuntu-Linux/README.md

 - Custom features or modifications at additional cost.
 - Backed by real-world expertise – no reliance on tutorials, online courses, or secondhand knowledge.

-**Important:** Yiimp requires Ubuntu Linux.
-It is incompatible with Windows, macOS, Android, Raspberry Pi, iOS, or other Linux distributions like CentOS, Fedora, Debian, Arch, or Alpine.
+**Important:** Yiimp pool software must be installed on an Ubuntu Linux distribution.
+It is not compatible with Windows, macOS, Android, Raspberry Pi, iOS, or alternative Linux distributions such as CentOS, Fedora, Debian, Arch, or Alpine.
+However, miners running any of these operating systems can still connect to a Yiimp pool.

 ## How Our Yiimp Mining Pool Setup Process Works